 18. For many (of whom I have told you often, and say again now with tears) live as enemies of the cross of Christ,

-19. whose end is destruction, whose god is their stomach, and whose glory is in their shame, who mind earthly things.
+19.whose end is destruction, whose god is their belly, and whose glory is in their shame, who mind earthly things.

 20. Our country is in heaven, from which also we earnestly await a Savior, the Lord Jesus Christ,

 21.who shall transform our lowly body into the likeness of his glorious body by the operation of the power by which he is able to subdue all things to himself.